owncloud/docs-ocis/docs/new-version-branch.md

 7. In `antora.yml`, in section `asciidoc.attributes`, DO NOT adjust relevant `-version` keys.
 They are only used for local building.
 8. In `site.yml`, in section `asciidoc.attributes`, DO NOT adjust relevant `-version` keys.
 They are only used for local building and will be correctly set in the docs repo when doing a full build.
 9. Run a build by entering `yarn antora-local`.
 No build errors should occur.
 10. Commit the changes and push the new `5.x` branch.
-This makes the branch available for futher processing.
+This makes the branch available for further processing.
 DO NOT CREATE A PR!

 **Step 2: This will configure the master branch properly to use the new `5.x` branch**